 Another health-positive benefit of TruSculpt is reduction in BMI, or Body Mass Index, due to the complete destruction of fat cells.
 A reduction of even 5% of body weight and resultant reduction in BMI helps improve insulin resistance and reduce the rate of developing complications from cardiac diseases and diabetes.
 Together with activities like walking and swimming, and diets rich in vegetables and grains, TruSculpt can be a valuable tool in achieving personal goals.

 The takeaway is that a procedure like TruSculpt that uses radio-frequency heat to destroy fat cells, has more benefits than just looking good in a swimsuit.
 Some people may really want to look good at the beach, but all of us want to want to live longer, healthier lives.
 This treatment, especially when combined with healthy lifestyle habits, can also improve your overall cardiac health, decrease your chances of developing complications from diabetes, and potentially save you from considering surgical procedures.
 As with all of our medical spa services, we are always available for a free consultation about TruSculpt and how it could change the shape of your body.

 Please call to request a free 15 minute consultation: 361-452-2637

 Heather Orr, MSN, FNP-C is a medical provider at Halcyon Med Spa.

 Halcyon Med Spa is solely owned and operated by Dr. Lonnie Schwirtlich.
-All medical services are performed by Heather Orr, a Family Nurse Practitioner and Angelica Jackson, a Board Certified PA trained in Dermatology and an Allergen Master Injector.
+All medical services are performed by Heather Orr, a Family Nurse Practitioner.